-In 2009 Ofsted judged that Ralph Sadleir is a good school with a number of outstanding features.
-“The excellent care, guidance and support for the pupils are contributing to their outstanding personal development and good achievement.”
-This was seen again in March 2012 when inspectors reported; “This is a good school.
+In 2016 Ofsted judged that Ralph Sadleir is a good school with a number of outstanding features.
+“This is a good school.
 Pupils achieve well and their progress is improving.
 Teaching is good and meets the learning needs of pupils well.
 Pupils’ behaviour is good, they are well cared for and the school ensures they are safe.”

 Our code of conduct is based around the notion of mutual respect.
 I have high expectations of the behaviour of students and staff.
 We operate in an environment where students have respect for learning, their peers and staff.
 Equally, our staff demonstrate their respect for students by delivering high quality lessons and treating them as individuals with differing needs.